 However, maritime activities rarely stand alone.
 The connection with the hinterland, by water or by land, is of great importance to make projects successful.
 If the Netherlands are to remain at the forefront of the maritime field, innovation is of vital importance.
-Only then we can continue to provide high-quality products and services with high added value.
+Only then can we continue to provide high-quality products and services with high added value.

-Themes of the maritime technology sector
+Themes of the Maritime Technology Sector

-Reducing the ecological impact, including:
+Reducing ecological impacts, including:

 - Energy conservation

-- Alternative fuel sources, e.g. LNG, hybrid systems
+- Alternative fuel sources, e.g., LNG, hybrid systems

 - Environmental pollution

-- Activities in arctic environments
+- Activities in the Arctic

-Reinforcing logistical chains, multimodality or connections to:
+Reinforcing logistical chains, multimodality, or connections to: